QianZe-HAO/CyberHammer/README.md

 # CyberHammer
-A brave try for Channeling AI
+A brave try for Channeling AI.
+Pure AI chain.
 ## Create the conda environment and Run CyberHammer

 ```shell